Zaninello/BromieBot/README.md

 🚀 How to Run
 ----------------

-#### Access Telegram and search for the user name "BromieBot", access the TaskBot chat, and start your task manager with the command /Menu.
+#### Access Telegram and search for the user name "Brom1eBot", access the TaskBot chat, and start your task manager with the command /Menu.

 -------------------